-Companies must be prepared for all possibilities – including becoming a target for an activist investor.
-From organizing a core team, understanding your company's governance vulnerabilities, analyzing your shareholder base, preparing communications and understanding what governance or financial issues may be perceived as vulnerabilities by activists, preparation is crucial in order to protect your company.
+Companies must be prepared for all possibilities – including becoming the target for an activist investor.
+From organizing a core team, understanding your company's governance vulnerabilities, analyzing your shareholder base, preparing communications and understanding what financial issues may be perceived as vulnerabilities by activists, preparation is crucial in order to protect your company.

 Shareholder activism continues to be on the rise, with a record level number of companies targeted in 2018, and no company is immune.
 Board change and M&A can be among the most common activist objectives; however, the statistics below demonstrate that activism is not limited to certain sectors, market caps or desired activist outcomes.